Amy Krouse Rosenthal

-Amy Krouse Rosenthal (April 29, 1965 – March 13, 2017) was an American author of both adult and children's books, a short film maker, and radio show host.
+Amy Krouse Rosenthal (born Amy Renee Krouse; April 29, 1965 – March 13, 2017) was an American author of both adult and children's books, a short film maker, and radio show host.
 She is best known for her memoir Encyclopedia of an Ordinary Life, her children's picture books, and the film project The Beckoning of Lovely.
 She was a prolific writer, publishing more than 30 children's books between 2005 and her death in 2017.
 She is the only author to have three children's books make the Best Children's Books for Family Literacy list in the same year.
 She was a contributor to Chicago's NPR affiliate WBEZ, and to the TED conference.

 Books

 Amy Krouse Rosenthal wrote for both adults and children.
 Rosenthal had several books on the New York Times bestseller list: I Wish You More, Uni the Unicorn, Plant a Kiss, Exclamation Mark, Cookies: Bite-Size Life Lessons, and Duck!
 Rabbit!.
 Duck!
 Rabbit! was read at the White House during the 2010 Easter Egg Roll.
 She was selected as the 2015 author for 'The Global Read Aloud', an eight-week program for classrooms around the world to engage with each other by reading the same books.

 Her alphabetized memoir Encyclopedia of an Ordinary Life (published in 2005) was named one of Amazon's top ten memoirs of the decade.
 Her follow-up, Textbook Amy Krouse Rosenthal, was published by Dutton Penguin Random House on August 9, 2016.
 It is the first book to include an interactive text-messaging component.

 Along with her adult and children's work, Rosenthal had a keepsake journal line (ten titles in all) including Encyclopedia of Me: My Life from A to Z and The Belly Book: A Nine-Month Journal for You and Your Growing Belly.

 Rosenthal's picture book Yes Day!, written by Tom Lichtenheld, has been adapted as a live-action Netflix Original film, Yes Day, released in March 2021.
+Another Netflix adaptation of her books, Bedtime for Mommy, was released in November 2023 as Family Switch.